Interview and live pics by Marko Syrjala

-Derek Sherinian, a keyboard virtuoso, having appeared on such records as Alice Cooper’s "The Last Temptation" (1994) and Dream Theater’s "Change of Season" (1995), "Falling Into Infinity" (1997) and "Once in A Livetime" (1998) and touring with Kiss, now shares his time between solo albums and Planet X as well as touring and recording with Yngwie Malmsteen’s Rising Force and Billy Idol among various other ventures.
+Derek Sherinian, a keyboard virtuoso, having appeared on such records as Alice Cooper’s “The Last Temptation” (1994) and Dream Theater’s “Change of Season” (1995), “Falling Into Infinity” (1997), and “Once in A Lifetime” (1998).
+He also toured with Kiss in 1992.
+Currently, Sherinian shares his time between solo career, Planet X as well as touring and recording with Yngwie Malmsteen’s Rising Force and Billy Idol among various other ventures.
 Read on for some insights on Derek’s eventful career.

-There’s plenty of time, you just have to schedule it all out.
-Usually I base everything around the tours and then fill the holes in between writing and recording, I have a studio in my house, so I’m always just staying productive.
+There’s plenty of time, and you just have to schedule it all out.
+Usually, I base everything around the tours and then fill the holes between writing and recording, I have a studio in my house, so I’m always just staying productive.

 How long before do you know that a certain tour is going to take place?

-Usually our tours are booked at least a couple of months in advance, so I just put that in the calendar and if there are holes I’ll go in the studio.
+Usually, our tours are booked at least a couple of months in advance, so I just put that in the calendar, and if there are holes, I’ll go to the studio.

-You’re really not an official member of these bands, you’re just touring with them?
+You’re not an official member of these bands, but you’re touring with them?

-Yeah, my main thing is my solo records, but I need to do other things to pay the bills as wellï¿½
+Yeah, my main thing is my solo records, but I need to do other things to pay the bills as well.

 You’re probably most well known for your work with Dream Theater.
 How did you get to be in the band in the first place?

-It was right after the Alice Cooper record “The Last Temptation” and Alice took a little bit of a break because it was a weird time in the business because of Nirvana and all the grunge music, records were not selling, tours weren’t selling.
-So Alice took a little time off and a friend of mine, Jonathan Mover, a drummer, called me up and told me about this band Dream Theater that were auditioning keyboardists.
+It was right after the Alice Cooper record “The Last Temptation,” and Alice took a little bit of a break because it was a weird time in the business because of Nirvana and all the grunge music, records were not selling, tours weren’t selling.
+So Alice took a little time off, and a friend of mine, Jonathan Mover, a drummer, called me up and told me about this band Dream Theater that was auditioning for keyboardists.
 I had heard of them but didn’t know much about their music.
-I called up their management and told I had played with Alice Cooper and Kiss and they sent me the music to learn and set up an audition.
-When I heard the music I’d never heard anything that crazy, I was a little concerned wondering if I could play it or not, but I took it as a challenge and really worked hard at it.
-When I went to audition with the guys it was a really good vibe and I felt like I did good at the audition and it could’ve gone either way, it was fifty-fifty whether or not I was going to get it or not.
-At the time there were keyboardists that were in contention, my self, Jordan Rudess and Jens Johansson.
-I didn’t know who Jordan was at the time, but I knew Jens, I think Jens is great, he’s a fantastic keyboard player.
-We all auditioned and Jordan was the first choice, but at the time he’d just had a child or something and was unable to tour, so they called me asked me if I wanted to do it and I said “OK, cool.”.
-So then I stayd with them for four years and after the four years they ended up with Jordan anyways, he was their first choice to begin with.
+I called up their management and told them I had played with Alice Cooper and Kiss, and they sent me the music to learn and set up an audition.
+When I heard the music, I’d never heard anything that crazy.
+I was a little concerned, wondering if I could play it or not, but I took it as a challenge and worked hard at it.
+When I went to audition with the guys, it was a really good vibe, and I felt like I did good at the audition, and it could’ve gone either way.
+It was fifty-fifty whether or not I was going to get it or not.
+At the time, some keyboardists were in contention, myself, Jordan Rudess, and Jens Johansson.
+I didn’t know who Jordan was at the time, but I knew Jens.
+I think Jens is great; he’s a fantastic keyboard player.
+We all auditioned, and Jordan was the first choice, but at the time, he’d just had a child or something and was unable to tour, so they called me asked me if I wanted to do it, and I said, “OK, cool.”.
+So then I stayed with them for four years, and after the four years, they ended up with Jordan anyways.
+He was their first choice, to begin with.

-A lot of the fans very really cool, there were some hardcore fans that… it’s diffucult when you replace an original member of a band and the fact that he wrote their biggest “Pull Me Under”.
+A lot of the fans were very, really cool.
+There were some hardcore fans that… it’s difficult when you replace an original member of a band and the fact that he wrote their biggest “Pull Me Under.”
 I took a little bit of heat, but nothing I couldn’t handle.
 Musically, playing his stuff, that wasn’t a challenge at all.
 That was never a problem for me.

 From your side of the story, why did you eventually decide to leave Dream Theater in the late ’90s?

-Well I didnï¿½t leave, it was their choice.
-The relationship had ran it’s course after four years.
-I wasn’t happy and Jordan suddenly made himself available, we were just different type of people and I wanted to do some solo stuff.
-It ended up working out into a win-win situation, they’re very happy, they sound great and I’m getting to play with the absolute best musicians in the world in every instrument, you know, so I’m very happy with that.
+Well, I didn’t leave; it was their choice.
+The relationship had run its course after four years.
+I wasn’t happy, and Jordan suddenly made himself available.
+We were just different types of people, and I wanted to do some solo stuff.
+It ended up working out into a win-win situation, they’re very happy, they sound great, and I’m getting to play with the absolute best musicians in the world in every instrument, you know, so I’m very happy with that.

-Despite the breakup and all bad things happened in the past you still seem to have such a good relationship with the guys?
+Despite the breakup and all the bad things that happened in the past, do you still have such a good relationship with the guys?

 PLANET X AND SOLO CAREER